-- For the topping sauce; combine all the ingredients in a bowl and set aside.
+- Combine all the ingredients in a bowl and set aside.

-- To make the soup.
-Reheat the broth in a pot until boils.
+- Reheat the broth in a pot until boils.
 Add the onion, carrot and cook for 1 minutes.
 Add the salted shrimps, salt and zucchini until the vegetables are tender yet retain its body slightly.
 Add the chicken and keep the broth warm.